scummvm/scummvm/README.md

 ### 6.3) Viewing/Loading saved games from the command line

-    --list-saves:
+**`--list-saves`**

 This switch may be used to display a list of the current saved games of the specified target game and their corresponding save slots.
 If no target is specified, it lists saved games for all known target.

-       Usage: --list-saves --game=[TARGET], where [TARGET] is the target game.
+Usage: `--list-saves --game=[TARGET]`, where \[TARGET\] is the target game.

-       Engines which currently support --list-saves are:
+Engines which currently support ``--list-saves`` are:

-           AGI
+  - AGI
-           AGOS
+  - AGOS
-           CGE
+  - CGE
-           CINE
+  - CINE
-           CRUISE
+  - CRUISE
-           DRACI
+  - DRACI
-           GROOVIE
+  - GROOVIE
-           HUGO
+  - HUGO
-           KYRA
+  - KYRA
-           LURE
+  - LURE
-           MOHAWK
+  - MOHAWK
-           PARALLACTION
+  - PARALLACTION
-           QUEEN
+  - QUEEN
-           SAGA
+  - SAGA
-           SCI
+  - SCI
-           SCUMM
+  - SCUMM
-           SKY
+  - SKY
-           SWORD1
+  - SWORD1
-           SWORD2
+  - SWORD2
-           TEENAGENT
+  - TEENAGENT
-           TINSEL
+  - TINSEL
-           TITANIC
+  - TITANIC
-           TOON
+  - TOON
-           TOUCHE
+  - TOUCHE
-           TSAGE
+  - TSAGE
-           TUCKER
+  - TUCKER
-           ZVISION
+  - ZVISION

-    --save-slot/-x:
+**`--save-slot/-x`**

 This switch may be used to load a saved game directly from the command line.

-       Usage: --save-slot[SLOT] or -x[SLOT], where [SLOT] is the save slot number.
+Usage: `--save-slot[SLOT]` or `-x[SLOT]`, where \[SLOT\] is the save slot number.

-       Engines which currently support --save-slot/-x are:
+Engines which currently support `--save-slot` / `-x are`:

-           AGI
+  - AGI
-           CGE
+  - CGE
-           CINE
+  - CINE
-           CRUISE
+  - CRUISE
-           DRACI
+  - DRACI
-           GROOVIE
+  - GROOVIE
-           HUGO
+  - HUGO
-           KYRA
+  - KYRA
-           LURE
+  - LURE
-           MOHAWK
+  - MOHAWK
-           QUEEN
+  - QUEEN
-           SAGA
+  - SAGA
-           SCI
+  - SCI
-           SCUMM
+  - SCUMM
-           SKY
+  - SKY
-           SWORD1
+  - SWORD1
-           SWORD2
+  - SWORD2
-           TEENAGENT
+  - TEENAGENT
-           TINSEL
+  - TINSEL
-           TITANIC
+  - TITANIC
-           TOON
+  - TOON
-           TOUCHE
+  - TOUCHE
-           TSAGE
+  - TSAGE
-           TUCKER
+  - TUCKER
-           ZVISION
+  - ZVISION

 ## 7.0) Music and Sound